cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - c1, c2, ...: are constant values, which can be computed in advance.

-## Clearing the cofactor {#cofactor-clearing}

-The encodings of this section always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
-Obtaining a point in the subgroup of prime order r may require a final operation, called "clearing the cofactor."
-In the description of each encoding in this section, this operation is represented abstractly as clear\_h(x, y), which takes as input a point on the curve and returns a point in the subgroup of prime order.

-The operation clear\_h(x, y) can always be implemented as a scalar multiplication by h.
-For elliptic curves where h = 1, i.e., curves with a prime number of points (for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}), no operation is required.

-In some cases, it is possible to clear the cofactor via a faster method than scalar multiplication.
-For pairing-friendly curves having subgroup G2 over an extension field, Scott et al. {{SBCDBK09}} describe a method for faster cofactor clearing that exploits an efficiently-computable endomorphism.
-Fuentes-Castaneda et al. {{FKR11}} propose an alternative method that is sometimes more efficient.
-Budroni and Pintore {{BP18}} give concrete instantiations of these methods for Barreto-Lynn-Scott pairing-friendly curves {{BLS02}}.

-Wahby and Boneh ({{WB19}}, Section 5) describe a trick due to Scott for faster cofactor clearing on any elliptic curve for which the prime factorization of h and the number of points on the curve meet certain conditions.

 ## Sign of the resulting point {#point-sign}